leanderseige/ataripunksynth/README.md

 ### Potentiometer Modules

 The potentiometer module was drawn only for step 1.
-Just replicate seven times for each step.
+Just replicate seven it times, one module for each step.

 ### Known Problems